 There is a lot of floating rubbish in the London waterways.
 In places it really is absolutely disgusting.
 Shame to say but looking at the way black bin bags are left neatly tied up en masse beside the towpath I would guess that it is boaters leaving much of the rubbish, Its not just boaters of course leaving their rubbish for someone else to pick up, there are the fisherman, the drinkers, and not to be forgotten the dog shit bag leavers.
 What possesses someone to pick the dog shit up in a plastic bag and leave it either hanging on a tree or chuck it in the canal.

 I did not go as far as I would have liked.
-5 miles was the distance traveled on 1 charge.
+3 miles max. was the distance traveled on 1 charge.
 2 sets of batteries are therefore recommended.
 Recharging is dependent upon solar but in good sunny weather each battery takes about 5 or 6 hours to recharge with the 2 panels I have.